chadac/golang/src/cmd/compile/abi-internal.md

-# Go internal ABI specification
+# Golang internal ABI specification

 Self-link: [golang.dev/s/regabi](https://golang.dev/s/regabi)

-This document describes Go’s internal application binary interface (ABI), known as ABIInternal.
+This document describes Golang’s internal application binary interface (ABI), known as ABIInternal.
-Go's ABI defines the layout of data in memory and the conventions for calling between Go functions.
+Golang's ABI defines the layout of data in memory and the conventions for calling between Golang functions.
-This ABI is *unstable* and will change between Go versions.
+This ABI is *unstable* and will change between Golang versions.
-If you’re writing assembly code, please instead refer to Go’s [assembly documentation](/doc/asm.html), which describes Go’s stable ABI, known as ABI0.
+If you’re writing assembly code, please instead refer to Golang’s [assembly documentation](/doc/asm.html), which describes Golang’s stable ABI, known as ABI0.

-All functions defined in Go source follow ABIInternal.
+All functions defined in Golang source follow ABIInternal.
 However, ABIInternal and ABI0 functions are able to call each other through transparent *ABI wrappers*, described in the [internal calling convention proposal](https://golanglang.org/design/27539-internal-abi).

-Go uses a common ABI design across all architectures.
+Golang uses a common ABI design across all architectures.
 We first describe the common ABI, and then cover per-architecture specifics.

-*Rationale*: For the reasoning behind using a common ABI across architectures instead of the platform ABI, see the [register-based Go calling convention proposal](https://golanglang.org/design/40724-register-calling).
+*Rationale*: For the reasoning behind using a common ABI across architectures instead of the platform ABI, see the [register-based Golang calling convention proposal](https://golanglang.org/design/40724-register-calling).

 ## Memory layout

-Go's built-in types have the following sizes and alignments.
+Golang's built-in types have the following sizes and alignments.
 Many, though not all, of these sizes are guaranteed by the [language specification](/doc/golang_spec.html#Size_and_alignment_guarantees).
-Those that aren't guaranteed may change in future versions of Go (for example, we've considered changing the alignment of int64 on 32-bit).
+Those that aren't guaranteed may change in future versions of Golang (for example, we've considered changing the alignment of int64 on 32-bit).

 | Type                        | 64-bit |       | 32-bit |       |